-People come to veterinary complaining about lameness in their dogs frequently.
+People go to veterinary complaining about lameness in their dogs frequently.
 You may be surprised how many reasons are there behind this problem.

-Diverse causes are starting from trauma and ending up with some chronic illnesses.
+There are diverse causes starting from trauma to some chronic illnesses.
 Nevertheless, all the roots can be conveniently divided into several groups.

 These include paw injury, joint illness, bone disease, and trauma.